aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-potx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export PDF to POTX" h2="Export PDF to POTX via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert PDF to POTX within any Java J2SE, J2EE, or J2ME application.
+This suite of APIs is comprised of two components: Aspose.PDF for Java and Aspose.Slides for Java.

+Aspose.PDF for Java is a powerful PDF processing API that enables developers to export PDF documents to PPTX format.
+This API provides a wide range of features such as text extraction, document manipulation, and image extraction.
+It also supports a variety of other features such as PDF to HTML conversion, PDF to image conversion, and PDF to text conversion.

+Aspose.Slides for Java is a powerful PowerPoint Processing API that enables developers to convert PPTX documents to POTX format.
+This API provides a wide range of features such as text extraction, document manipulation, and image extraction.
+It also supports a variety of other features such as PPTX to HTML conversion, PPTX to image conversion, and PPTX to text conversion.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert PDF to POTX within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export PDF to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to POTX.
+Using Aspose.Total for Java, developers can easily convert PDF to POTX within any Java J2SE, J2EE, or J2ME application.
+Firstly, by using Aspose.PDF for Java, developers can export PDF documents to PPTX format.
+After that, by using Aspose.Slides for Java PowerPoint Processing API, developers can convert PPTX documents to POTX format.
+This makes it easy for developers to quickly and easily convert PDF documents to POTX format within any Java application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}